-Reading Chick : Wonder Woman, I like that, OK on we go.
-What is your favorite time of the year?
+Wonder Woman, I like that, OK on we go.
+What is your favourite time of the year?

-Reading Chick : Your book’s are incredible, where doe’s your inspiration for them come from?
+Your books are incredible, where doe’s your inspiration for them come from?

-Reading Chick : Very Interesting, What three tip’s would you pass on to an aspiring author?
+Very Interesting, What three tips would you pass on to an aspiring author?

-Reading Chick : Those are some fabulous tips Tarah Thank you, If you were hosting a dinner party what three people would you invite?
+Those are some fabulous tips Tarah Thank you If you were hosting a dinner party what three people would you invite?
 (They can be real/fictional, dead or alive)

 For a chance of winning a Digital/E-Book copy of one of Tarah’s Books then leave a comment below